Skip to navigation Skip to content

 Currently receiving Age Pension + Read more ...

-Customers currently receiving Age Pension who have commenced, or are intending to commence, an approved course of study are able to lodge an Austudy claim or, choose to remain on Age Pension.
+Customers currently receiving Age Pension who have commenced, or are intending to commence, an approved course of study are able to lodge an Austudy claim or remain on Age Pension.

-Customers will need to consider the following factors before making a decision to transfer to Austudy:
+Customers should consider the following factors before making a decision to transfer to Austudy:

 If the most appropriate payment for the customer's circumstances is: